matheushw/Plantshop/README.md

 ## Project Description

 ### Data storage
 Our project will store users data such as password and email in a specific database.
 The products info will also be stored in an dedicated database.

 ### Screens
 #### Homepage
-This page contains a brief
+This page contains an overview of our products.
+There we can check out the products on sale and some product categories.

-#### Profile Account
+#### Profile Page
+This page shows user's infos as so as its orders.
+Here users will be able to edit its infos (not available now).

+#### Admin Page
+This page shows admin's infos.
+Here admins will be able to go to the inventory management page, and also will be able to go the admin register page, to register another admin.

 #### Cart
 The page contains all the current products the customer put in the cart.
 For each product, there is the option to delete it and to increase the amount (the former is not included in the mockup).